-Then using, the Donsker–Varadhan (DV) representation of the first KL divergence in Eq.~(\ref{eq:mi_dkl_2}) \citep{donsker1983asymptotic}, $D_{\text{KL}}(P \parallel Q) \ge \max_T \left\{\mathbb{E}_P[T] - \log \mathbb{E}_Q[e^{T}]\right\}$, learning the {\em critic} function $T(x, y)$ via a NN, and replacing expectations with sample averages, one obtains the MINE estimator \citep{Belghazi2018MutualEstimation, poole2019variational} (Appx.~Eq.~\ref{eq:mine2}).
-However, MINE suffers from high variance, and its estimate is not a strict lower bound on MI when the normalization term is approximated by Monte Carlo sampling \cite{poole2019variational}.
-One proposed way to address these problems is to clip the critic to the range $\pm\tau$, yielding the SMILE estimator \citep{song2019understanding} (Appx.~Eq.~\ref{eq:smile2}).
-Alternatively, applying the DV representation to the second KL divergence in Eq.~(\ref{eq:mi_dkl_2}) instead leads to the InfoNCE estimator for MI \citep{oord2018representation}, widely used in contrastive learning (Appx.~Eq.~\ref{eq:infonce2}).
+Then using the Donsker–Varadhan (DV) representation of the first KL divergence in Eq.~(\ref{eq:mi_dkl_2}) \citep{donsker1983asymptotic}, $D_{\text{KL}}(P \parallel Q) \ge \max_T \left\{\mathbb{E}_P[T] - \log \mathbb{E}_Q[e^{T}]\right\}$, learning the {\em critic} function $T(x, y)$ via a NN, and replacing expectations with sample averages, one obtains the MINE estimator \citep{Belghazi2018MutualEstimation, poole2019variational} (Eq.~\ref{eq:mine2}).
+However, MINE suffers from high variance, and its estimate is not a strict lower bound on MI when the normalization term is approximated by Monte Carlo sampling \citep{poole2019variational}.
+One addresses this by clipping the critic to the range $\pm\tau$, yielding the SMILE estimator \citep{song2019understanding} (Eq.~\ref{eq:smile2}).
+Alternatively, applying the DV representation to the second KL divergence in Eq.~(\ref{eq:mi_dkl_2}) instead leads to the InfoNCE estimator \citep{oord2018representation}, widely used in contrastive learning (Eq.~\ref{eq:infonce2}).
 See derivations for all the methods in Appx.~\ref{app:dv_derivations}.
 Although early studies employed simple critic networks, the architecture and expressivity of $T(x,y)$ strongly influence estimator performance.
 We return to this in Sec.~\ref{sec:unifying_critics}.